Review: Enve’s Ultra Wide Carbon DH Handlebar

 While more wide DH rated carbon bars are appearing on the market, the Enve DH bars where one of the first to hit shelves at a full 800 mm wide.
 The company claims their bars weigh 245 gm grams, but ours squeaked in at 233 grams, or 12 less than advertised.

 The Enve DH Carbon bar is wide.
 Really, really wide.
 At 800mm (31.5″) the width is perfect for big guys or big bikes.
-Most modern downhill bikes have an 83 mm BB and that wider stance makes handlebars, which would normally be wide enough on my trail bike, feel too narrow.

 Since the bars arrived at the start of winter – just as the lifts closed and the rain began to pour, they had to be cut down before being mounted onto the trail bike.